cdopt/cdopt.github.io/docs/_sources/md_files/installation.md

 Moreover, to use the advanced features of CDOpt, including the automatic differentiation, customized manifolds, CUDA supports and training neural networks, the users need to install some numerical packages, such as [autograd](https://github.com/HIPS/autograd), [PyTorch](https://pytorch.org/), or [JAX](https://jax.readthedocs.io/en/latest/index.html).
-We strongly recommend the users to install the following packages
+We strongly recommend the users install the following packages

 * Autograd >=1.0
 * PyTorch >= 1.7.0